What Is A Redirect — Should You Use Web Redirects?

 As we said earlier, you can use different techniques to set up a permanent or a temporary redirect based on your needs and preferences.
 Most web designers and developers use multiple methods to set up a redirect.

-So, if you are still confused about the methods of setting up a proper redirect on the website, we’re here to help you.
+So, if you are still confused about how to set up a proper redirect on the website, we’re here to help you.
 This section will provide the instructions for setting up a redirect for three of the most-used options.

 {{img:'what-redirect-should-you-use-infographics.jpg' | height | width | alt | title | lazyload | responsive}}